suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### SUIT_Dependencies Manifest Element {#SUIT_Dependencies}

-The suit-common section, as described in {{I-D.ietf-suit-manifest}}, Section 8.4.5 is extended with a map of Component indices that indicate a Dependency Manifest.
-The keys of the map are the Component indices and the values of the map are any extra metadata needed to describe those Dependency Manifests.
+The suit-common section, as described in {{I-D.ietf-suit-manifest}}, Section 8.4.5 is extended with a map of Component indices that indicate a Dependency.
+The keys of the map are the Component indices and the values of the map are any extra metadata needed to describe those Dependencies.

-Because some operations treat Dependency Manifests differently from other Components, it is necessary to identify them.
-SUIT_Dependencies identifies which Components from suit-components ({{I-D.ietf-suit-manifest}}, Section 8.4.5) are to be treated as the SUIT\_Envelope of a Dependency Manifest.
+Because some operations treat Dependencies differently from other Components, it is necessary to identify them.
+SUIT_Dependencies identifies which Components from suit-components ({{I-D.ietf-suit-manifest}}, Section 8.4.5) are to be treated as the SUIT\_Envelope of a Dependency.
 SUIT_Dependencies is a map of Components, referenced by Component Index.
 Optionally, a Component prefix or other metadata may be delivered with the Component index.
 The CDDL for suit-dependencies is shown below:

 ~~~ cddl
 $$SUIT_Common-extensions //= (